 Google has a history of cracking down on ads for Drug Rehab Centers.
 Back in September of 2017 Google delivered a shocking wake up call to advertisers in the $35 billion Addiction Treatment industry by pulling their ads for rehab-related search terms.

 It’s not that Google doesn’t care about the millions of Americans that need treatment, remember, pulling those ads cost Google millions of dollars in potential revenue; instead this was a reaction to the ‘lead aggregators’ that were gaming Google and the addiction community.
-These people were posing as Treatment Centers, but were essentially selling patients.
+These people were posing as Treatment Centers, but were essentially marketing companies selling patients.
 Wherever there is a booming industry, shady hucksters will try to capitalize.

 To combat this Google hooked up with LegitScript (remember LegitScript) to enact a 15-standard approach when determining whether or not an addiction treatment provider was a legit operation or a scam.